MichealRollins-Green/Driver-ASE/README.md

 download link - https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#download

-Place the compressed archive in the Driver-ASE-bin directory and decompress it
+Place the compressed archive in the Driver-ASE-bin directory and decompress it.

 ####Installing impute2

 tar -zxvf impute_v2.3.2_x86_64_static.tgz

-rename the directory impute2
+rename the directory impute2.

+mv impute_* impute2

-remove or backup the archive
+remove or backup the archive.

 ####plink1.9 or later (Developement)

 download link - https://www.cog-genomics.org/plink2

-Place the compressed archive in the Driver-ASE-bin directory and decompress it
+Place the compressed archive in the Driver-ASE-bin directory and decompress it.

 ####Installing plink